fjadidi2001/DataScienceJourney/Machine_Learning/what_is_EDA.md

 The outlines key components of Exploratory Data Analysis (EDA):
-- Distribution of Data
+- Distribution of Data: Examining the distribution of data points to understand their range, central tendencies (mean, median), and dispersion (variance, standard deviation).
-- Graphical Representations
+- Graphical Representations: Utilizing charts such as histograms, box plots, scatter plots, and bar charts to visualize relationships within the data and distributions of variables.
-- Outlier Detection
+- Outlier Detection: Identifying unusual values that deviate from other data points.
+Outliers can influence statistical analyses and might indicate data entry errors or unique cases.
-- Correlation Analysis
+- Correlation Analysis: Checking the relationships between variables to understand how they might affect each other.
+This includes computing correlation coefficients and creating correlation matrices.
-- Handling Missing Values
+- Handling Missing Values: Detecting and deciding how to address missing data points, whether by imputation or removal, depending on their impact and the amount of missing data.
-- Summary Statistics
+- Summary Statistics: Calculating key statistics that provide insight into data trends and nuances.
-- Testing Assumptions
+- Testing Assumptions: Many statistical tests and models assume the data meet certain conditions (like normality or homoscedasticity).
+EDA helps verify these assumptions.